The fifth annual Aviation Days will come to the York Airport next weekend, and there's a lot of buzz about a new feature.

 He did it out of love for York City.

 "I think we need to help the young people in York to understand that they can advance in life," Pritz said.
-"This (movie) works on the inner city and the young generation to teach them that life can be better."

 He said the film brought him to tears.